paoloChevalier/analogs-unet-committor_and_temperature-predictions/README.md

 ## Installation

 To use locally, make sure you have the pangeo distribution installed for general scripts/notebooks and a distribution including tensorflow >2.15 for the scripts on UNETs.
-All scripts and notebooks should work seamlessly on the IPSL mésocentre computing center (spirit(x) and hal).
+All scripts and notebooks should work seamlessly on the IPSL mésocentre computing center (spirit(x) and hal) except for directory issues.

 ## Usage